 4. Understanding and Managing Biodiversity Conflicts.
 Theme leaders: Steve Redpath (Aberdeen University) and Henrik Andrén (Swedish University of Agricultural Sciences).

-5. Natural Research Management under Climate Change.
+5. Climate Change Ecology.
 Theme leaders: Toke Thomas Høye (Aarhus Univeristy), Jane Jepsen (Norwegian Institute for Nature Research) and Rolf Anker Ims (The Arctic University).